About the Games

 Colin was the Chief Timekeeper for the Union International Motonautique, the World Governing body for Offshore Powerboat racing for 14 years and introduced computerised timekeeping and tracking systems into Class 1.
 He is also responsible for the St Peter Port lifeboat website and Facebook pages.

 Julia is an experienced event and project manager who has worked as a venue manager at two Commonwealth Games, the 2012 London Olympics and the 2015 European games in Baku.
 Julia was also involved in the volunteers programme for the Olympic Torch Relay for the London Olympics.
 She was Roy Martel’s assistant at the Guernsey Games in 2003 and since then she (and her husband) have made a career out of being involved with various International Games (including the London Olympics).
-She would start in January 2019.

 Semi-retired and a Director of a local leisure industry group, Pete has been Captain and Manager of the Guernsey Senior Cricket squad, a footballer in his younger days and a keen golfer.
 Also has past experience in Sports Administration for several years.
 Also is an Accountant with many years Senior Management experience in the Finance Industry.